UPPMAX/uppmax_intro_cases/docs/bianca.md

 - Bianca was designed
   - to make accidental data leaks difficult
   - to make correct data management as easy as possible
-  - to emulate the HPC cluster environment that SNIC users were familiar with
+  - to emulate the HPC cluster environment that SNIC/NAISS users were familiar with
   - to provide a maximum amount of resources
   - and to satisfy regulations.